aljazceru/awesome-nostr/README.md

 - [powrelay.xyz](https://powrelay.xyz) - A proof of work-based nostr explorer.
 - [publsp](https://github.com/smallworlnd/publsp)![stars](https://img.shields.io/github/stars/smallworlnd/publsp.svg?style=social) A CLI tool for any Lightning Network node or Lightning Service Provider (LSP) to advertise liquidity offers over Nostr.
 - [Replies](https://replies.nostrapps.org) - Nostr micro-app for viewing replies and reactions to events
-- [The Resurrector! 🧟‍♂️⚡️](https://www.plebsvszombies.cc/resurrector) - A standalone feature of Plebs vs. Zombies that lets users undelete their nostr profiles if they were previously deleted.
+- [The Resurrector](https://www.plebsvszombies.cc/resurrector) - A standalone feature of Plebs vs. Zombies that lets users undelete their nostr profiles if they were previously deleted.
 - [rss.nostr.band](https://rss.nostr.band) - Create custom RSS feeds with posts matching your keywords and consume using your favorite RSS reader.
 - [safebox](https://github.com/trbouma/safebox)![stars](https://img.shields.io/github/stars/trbouma/safebox?style=social) -  private portable safebox on nostr
 - [sb.nostr.band](https://sb.nostr.band) - Search bots that you can create and follow to receive new posts matching a keyword right into your feed.